 The Tajik government is really cautious about people visiting Lake Sarez because if the Usoi Dam were to ever breach it would have catastrophic consequences.

-Tajik National Park- 18 TJS/day: The Tajik National Park is massive, to say the least.
+Tajik National Park- $15/day: The Tajik National Park is massive, to say the least.
 You should have a permit for visiting anywhere on the map below that falls within the green area (sorry for the water stains on my permit & map).

 Popular places in the Tajik National Park includes are: treks around the Bartang Highway (including Grum Grijmailo Glacier, Khafrazdara Valley, Lake Sarez), trekking around the Vanj Valley Road (including Poi Mazar & Fedchenko Glacier), the Mountain Lakes of Bachor, Yashilkul, Pshart Valley, Madiyan Valley, and trekking much beyond the shores of Karakul from Karakul Village.

-You can purchase your Tajik National Park pass from PECTA in Khorog, or from park rangers once you are in the park.
+You can purchase your Tajik National Park pass in advance or from park rangers once you are in the park.
 You may very well never meet a park ranger when exploring Tajik National Park, my only time having crossed paths with any was when I ended a trek from the Karotegin Valley.

 Tajik National Park, Tajikistan, Tajikistan Travel Guide, Tajik National Park Permit, Tajik National Park Map